geky/ramrsbd/README.md

 detecting and correcting a configurable number of byte errors efficiently.

+Assuming `ecc_size` bytes of ECC, ramrsbd can correct `floor(ecc_size/2)` byte errors in up to 255 byte codewords (yes, 255 bytes, not 256 :/).

-The only tradeoff is they are quite a bit more complex mathematically, which adds code and RAM cost.
+The main tradeoff is they are quite a bit more complex mathematically, which adds some code, RAM, and brain cost.

 A quick comparison of current ram-ecc-bds: